How To Deploy An Ethereum RPC Node

 - Grab Your Credentials

-Once deployment finishes, you’ll see your RPC endpoint URL and API key in the dashboard.
+Once deployment finishes, you’ll see your RPC Endpoint URL and API key in the dashboard.
 These are what your application will use to connect to your node.
 Keep the API key secure – treat it like a password.

 - Test the Connection